johnnygoblue/treasureIsland/README.md

 * M09-pM: A medium test that requires the path in treasure map format, in addition to results
 * L00: A large test that requires only results

+## Appendix V: The Example Video

+This is currently under production and should be released in the next day or so.
+We will announce the release on Piazza, and then update the link in this document.